 The festival of Cheti Chand (चेती चाँद) is very important in the lives of Sindh’s.
-Sindhi community in India, Pakistan and Sindh celebrate this festival with great pomp and gaiety, with grand fairs and processions taken out and many cultural and religious programs are organized.
-Charitable activities are performed such as the distribution of clothes and food to poor and needy.
+Sindhi community in India, Pakistan, and Sindh celebrate this festival with great pomp and gaiety, with grand fairs and processions taken out, and many cultural and religious programs are organized.
+Charitable activities are performed such as the distribution of clothes and food to the poor and needy.
 Delicious meals are prepared and whole family members sit and eat together.
-Sindhi people carry oil lamps, fruits, sugar and cardamom to Sindhu river to perform puja of water God.
+Sindhi people carry oil lamps, fruits, sugar, and cardamom to the Sindhu river to perform puja of water God.

 In 2020 Cheti Chand is celebrated on Wednesday, March 25th.

 Cheti Chand is a celebration of the birth of Varun Devta, Sindhi community call him Sai Uderolal or Jhulelal.
 It’s also a celebration of Sindhi New Year and signifies the new moon in the month of Chaitra or the Sindhi Chet month (March-April).
 It is the second day of the Hindu Chaitra month, hence it is known as Chet-I-Chand (Moon of Chaitra).
 It is akin to the celebration of Gudi Padhwa, Yugadi in Maharastra, Andra Pradesh, and Telangana.